dfoverdx/PokeStreamer-Tools-Docs/docs/setup-configuration.md

 ### Build with default configuration ###

 Lucky for you, you really don't have to touch much if you don't want to.
 The default settings are what Failstream used during his first Nuzlocke run of Pokémon FireRed.
-If you're planning to use the SoulLink functionality, this layout is pretty decent out-of-the-box.
+If you are not planning to use the SoulLink functionality, this layout is pretty decent out-of-the-box.

 So, before I we dive into these settings, I suggest you build with the default config, open the browser, and see what it looks like.